Bwiggemans/Garage/readme.md

 #### A Postman export has been included in the documentation directory.
 ### Evenso are the class and the sequence diagrams.
+### An example registration certificate has been uploaded to the directory uploads via Postman.